Murciano207/SpookFinance-docs/smart-contracts/smart-pools/liquidity-bootstrapping-faq.md

 ### Can I use a "Pausable" token in the LBP?

 You can, but there are special considerations in this case!
-Since Balancer is a permissionless protocol, once your tokens are "in the wild," anyone can do anything they want with them - including creating new Balancer pools \(or Uniswap pools, or pools on any other protocol\).
+Since Yogi is a permissionless protocol, once your tokens are "in the wild," anyone can do anything they want with them - including creating new Yogi pools \(or Pancakeswap pools, or pools on any other protocol\).

 Normally this doesn't hurt anything - but if you pause the token contract after the sale - preventing all transfers - anyone who added liquidity to any of these other pools will no longer be able to withdraw their funds.

 For this reason, your LBP pool definitely needs to use the "Must whitelist LPs" right to prevent public LPs - otherwise they could get "stuck" in this manner.

-Since there is no way to prevent token holders from creating new Uniswap, Balancer, etc. pools during the sale, it would be a good idea to mention in your announcement that there is only **one** official pool - which does **not** allow adding liquidity - and any users who add liquidity to any "imposter" pools, or send them to any account they do not control, will lose funds if they fail to withdraw them before the end of the sale.
+Since there is no way to prevent token holders from creating new Uniswap, Yogi, etc. pools during the sale, it would be a good idea to mention in your announcement that there is only **one** official pool - which does **not** allow adding liquidity - and any users who add liquidity to any "imposter" pools, or send them to any account they do not control, will lose funds if they fail to withdraw them before the end of the sale.

 ### Can I allow public Liquidity Providers?